Skip to main content

 Do you work with Dulwich Estate properties?

 Yes.
 We hold the Dulwich Estate's approved colour palettes on file and use them as standard for external work on Estate properties.
 For internal work, the Estate's requirements are minimal but we keep the Estate informed of significant work where required.
 Estate properties make up a large portion of our Dulwich rental work, and the additional admin is part of the standard process.
 We don't charge extra for handling the Estate consent and documentation.
-It's built into the standard rate.
+It's built into the standard service.

 Get a Free Quote for Your Dulwich End of Tenancy Painting